Toaster-Oven-Lovin/toaster-oven-lovin.github.io/index.md

 ## User Guide
 * Access the Healthy Manoa website, you will start at the home page (landing page).
 * Without signing in, you can see the vendors near UH as well as the full list of all the recipes on the site.
-* Search bar in home page will search everything (venders and recipes) on the site.
+* Search bar in home page will search everything (vendors and recipes) on the site.
-* If you don't have account, you must sign up for account with email and password (As student or vender).
+* If you don't have account, you must sign up for account with email and password (As student or vendor).
 * Signing in allows you to create your own profile, upload recipes, and edited recipes.
 * Signing in as vendor, you can post your business as a vendor,and create and manage inventories as well.